psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 Release date: 2024-11-30

-Now more powerful with cache preloading for Mobile devices.
+Milestone: Add support for preloading cache separately for Mobile devices
-Milestone: Resolved the long-standing issue where users encountered a "Not a valid JSON response" error.
+Milestone: Resolved the long-standing issue prior to version 2.0.5, where users encountered a "Not a valid JSON response" error.

 * Add support for preloading cache separately for Mobile devices
 * Add support for auto purge also on POST/PAGE status changes (draft, publish, trash e.g)
 * Resolved issue with cache purge when switching themes
 * Resolved issues with fetching the latest libfuse and bindfs versions on the Status tab
 * Resolved issue with NPP admin notices interfering with core wp REST actions (mrj0b)
+* Resolved stopping auto-preloading during concurrent auto-purge actions
 * Replaced posix_kill with shell_exec to determine if a process is running efficiently
 * Replaced custom URL validation regex with PHP's built-in FILTER_VALIDATE_URL for improved efficiency
 * Relaxed cache key regex options to allow parsing into two capture groups for increased flexibility (Tiago Bega)
 * Forced update of the default cache key regex to support the new structure
-* Update plugin feature descriptions
+* Update plugin feature descriptions on settings page

 = 2.0.8 =